aabarmin/aws-java-example/README.md

 There the following projects available:
 * `services\discovery-server` - Spring Boot app with Eureka - service-discovery server.
-* `app-challenges-provider` - the main app which goes to other providers and requests the challenges for the given discipline.
+* `challenges-provider` - the main app which goes to other providers and requests the challenges for the given discipline.
 * `providers\provider-base` - Spring Boot starter which kicks-off all the necessary classes to have a plain REST API for challenge providers (read more next about challenges).